libreobjet/open-guide/motivation.md

 'Mental Image' of design :
 luxury, ellitist, cheap,

-"Recuperation by collector" (I dont't if it's the right thing for that) Original social design initiatives in the past like furnitures of Gerrit Rietveld, Enzo Mari, Jean Prouvé, some product of Bauhaus, become now masterpiece because of the "rarity" of these objects.
+"Recuperation by collector/Art market" (I dont't if it's the right thing for that) Original social design initiatives in the past like furnitures of Gerrit Rietveld, Enzo Mari, Jean Prouvé, some product of Bauhaus, become now masterpiece because of the "rarity" of these objects.
 A Jean Prouvé's school desk is about 3000€ on the art market
 (https://www.1stdibs.com/furniture/tables/desks-writing-tables/jean-prouve-school-desk-pupitre-no-800-france-1952/id-f_2744972/)